Unmanned Aircraft Systems (UAS) Operations on UF Property

 Indoor use is not regulated by the FAA, but indoor operations must be conducted in a manner that protects operators, spectators and property.
-Those planning indoor flights must contact EHS for approval of the flight safety plan.
+Those planning indoor flights must contact EHS Office of Unmanned Aircraft Systems for review of the flight plan and activity. .

 Hobbyist/Recreation — At this time UAS hobbyist operation is prohibited due to the proximity of ShandsCair helicopter flight operations, safety concerns for students, faculty, staff and visitors, and privacy concerns.
 There are options available off campus for hobbyists to fly their UAS’s.

-Requests for flight operations approval and any questions can be submitted by email to email@example.com or 352-392-1591.
+Requests for flight operations and any questions can be submitted by email to EH&S, Unmanned Aircraft Systems (UAS) Director David Eyerly at firstname.lastname@example.org or phone 352-392-1591.